loentar/ngrest/README.md

 Service's sources are located in `<servicename>/src/<ServiceName>.h/cpp` files.
 To implement your service you must edit those files (QtCreator is a very good tool for that: open CMakeLists.txt from project's dir in QtCreator).

+> While you change source code, you can leave project started. ngrest will detect any changes in source code and will try to build and to apply changes.
+In case of successful build ngrest will restart the server.

+> If you faced with crash ngrest will try to trace the error using gdb and display the place of crash and program stack.
+To restart the server just modify your source code.

 Example.
 Add "add" operation into Calculator service:

 1) insert this line into `Calculator.h` before end of class: